guirgouveia/Kubernetes-deployments/README.md

 It uses a simple Go application to illustrate how to deploy applications to Kubernetes in various ways.
 For more information about the application, please refer to the [Go Application](#go-application) section.

+This repository makes extensive use of SOPS best-practices to manage secrets and configuration files.
+For more information about SOPS, please refer to the [SOPS documentation](https://github.com/getsops/sops).

 This document provides instructions on how to use the Kubernetes configuration files developed for deploying the Go application.

 ## Kubernetes Resources